 Autonomous Networks are Achievable with Apstra on Your Side

 Have you been on a network team sidelined by internal software teams that cannot deliver the solutions you need?
 Have you been a software engineer on such a team?
 Apstra and AOS can help you build and deliver the solutions your business needs to be efficient and agile.
 Are you working as a System Integrator contracted to deliver network solutions?
-Perhaps you have tried, and found that building-from-scratch network applications is much, much harder than you first considered.
-Even after spending over a year on a project you had to either give up or under deliver.
-AOS enables you to deliver intent-based networking applications to manage different equipment vendors, network operating systems and networking domains such as routing, security, switch, wireless, and who knows what comes next.
+Perhaps you have tried and found that building-from-scratch network applications are much, much harder than you first considered.
+Even after spending over a year on a project, you had to either give up or under deliver.
+AOS enables you to deliver intent-based networking applications to manage different equipment vendors, network operating systems, and networking domains such as routing, security, switch, wireless, and who knows what comes next.
 Using AOS enables your organization to deliver these applications in weeks or months.

 At Apstra our mission is clear — deliver business agility with autonomous infrastructure.
 AOS is purpose-built for creating the sophisticated network service applications, used by network experts, that will one day lead to autonomous infrastructure.
 Apstra is already solving the technical problems that have beleaguered the networking industry, and we are now providing a clear and realistic career path for network engineers to advance into the automation world.
-As for myself, I have taken on a new role as Developer Advocate.
+As for myself, I have taken on a new role as a Developer Advocate.
 I am thrilled to be dedicated to working with the network engineers and software engineers making this journey together!